 Another teaching goal of mine was to stay in contact with parents.
 I believe that parents are the link between how students will do in school and their future success as a student and in life.
 When I took over the classroom, I sent home a brochure explaining who I was, my background and educational beliefs.
 I now wonder if this could be even read or comprehended within some of the check-in/check-out students.
 As my first class assignment, I had the students create a postcard addressed to their parents, so I could later send it out detailing how well (hopefully) their student was doing in class.
 How many of those were also read or understood?
 As a pre-service teacher, I went in with such good intentions but now see that my inability to understand that some of these parents are unable to read or understand English was such a monumental assumption on my part.
 To be honest, that thought never crossed my mind and I am a bit disappointed, sad, and upset with myself that I didn’t think of this.
+Ah, but that is why you are here now.
+You will begin to notice more and more assumptions we all make based on our own dominant culture membership.
+Good job describing your heightened awareness.
 Although Rodrica wanted to, she could not help Trey with his academics, she was too busy working to support the family, and also she could not understand the content to be able to help teach him.
 Trey’s older brother didn’t do homework, why would Trey?

 My home visit allowed me to see many things that I would not have known had I not visited their environment.
 The lack of parent involvement was certainly not by choice, I suspect this would be the case with many single parent families.
 When the parents are not involved and children are left unattended as this family is, homework simply is not a priority.
 It wasn’t just Trey who lacked the organizational skills to be successful in Middle and High school but all the siblings as well.
 I was able to glance into Rodrica’s bedroom and it was the exact opposite of what Trey’s room and the rest of the house looked, no clothes on the floor, bed made, neat, and clean.
 I suspect that had she not worked twelve to fourteen hours every day, the home may have looked more organized.
 I believe that being organized is the first step for these students to be successful, not just for students like Trey but for all students.
+It would be interesting to speak to families about what fundamental skills they believe lead to success and how they work with their children to develop them.
+Even what is success?